ondator/ondator.github.io/_posts/2020-09-22-code-coverage.md

 categories: [.net, code coverage]
 tags: [.net, c#, .net core, code coverage, cobertura]
 ---
-# Code Coverage with .Net Core and Cobertura

 Already I have some routine activity to provide code coverage report for my .Net Core projects to CI.
 An issue turned out more complex then I appreciate so I decide to provide here the most important steps from the journey